Quick Answer

 • Create a family communication plan with specific times, frequencies, and an emergency communication plan for your family that everyone has printed and practiced.

-The 3-3-3 rule is better than no plan.
+The 3-3-3 rule beats having no plan at all.
 But a tailored plan built around your local amateur radio emergency networks is far more effective.

-Ham Radio vs FRS vs GMRS vs CB: Which Emergency Radio Do You Actually Need?
+Ham Radio vs. FRS vs. GMRS vs. CB: What Do You Actually Need?

 This is probably the question I answer most often.
 Here’s the honest comparison: